openstack-archive/networking-ovn/doc/source/testing.rst

     $ TEST1_PORT_ID=e3800c90-24d4-49ad-abb2-041a2e3dd259
     $ TEST2_PORT_ID=d660a917-5095-4bd0-92c5-d0abdffb600b

-Now we can look at OVN using ``ovn-nbctl`` to see the logical ports that were created for these two Neutron ports.
-The first part of the output is the OVN logical port UUID.
-The second part in parentheses is the logical port name.
-Neutron sets the logical port name equal to the Neutron port ID.
+Now we can look at OVN using ``ovn-nbctl`` to see the logical switch ports that were created for these two Neutron ports.
+The first part of the output is the OVN logical switch port UUID.
+The second part in parentheses is the logical switch port name.
+Neutron sets the logical switch port name equal to the Neutron port ID.

 ::